nguyenthuynga/Diffusion/README.md

 ### Acknowledgements

-This tutorial is based on the work available at [Original Tutorial](https://colab.research.google.com/drive/120kYYBOVa1i0TD85RjlEkFjaWDxSFUx3?usp=sharing#scrollTo=XCR6m0HjWGVV).
+This tutorial is based on the methods of [This paper](https://arxiv.org/pdf/2011.13456.pdf) available at [Original Code for MNIST dataset with 2D setting and unconditiona generative model](https://colab.research.google.com/drive/120kYYBOVa1i0TD85RjlEkFjaWDxSFUx3?usp=sharing#scrollTo=XCR6m0HjWGVV).